ssummey/ssummey/README.md

 ### About me:

-I'm currently enrolled at ASU pursuing a Bachelor's of Science in Software Engineering, and working as a Software Engineering intern at Toshiba Global Commerce Solutions (May 2021 to present)<br>
+I'm working as a Software Engineer at Microsoft, and currently enrolled at Georgia Tech pursuing a Master's degree in Computer Science<br>

 ### Contact info: